Stress: the ‘new normal’: the enemy of conception you may not even realise is affecting you...

 So what is chronic stress/how do you know if you are being impacted?

-The trouble these dats is that we tend to impose a lot of pressures on ourselves over long periods of time.
+The trouble these days is that we tend to impose a lot of pressures on ourselves over long periods of time.
 Not feeling ‘good enough’, feeling constant pressure to be better, faster, more fashionable and slimmer.

 Modern technology is a blessing in many ways but it also means we are never ‘unavailable’ (even planes which were my respite now have WiFi - how annoying) and it also means its very easy to compare ourselves to everyone else’s picture perfect existence.